Ecommerce Lending

 Most debt shops sell the one product they can sell.
 We built three because deals don't all fit one box.

-A buyer who walks into a 7(a) lender gets 7(a), even when Flex would close the deal in half the time with no personal guaranty.
+A buyer who walks into a 7(a) lender gets 7(a), even when Flex would close the deal in half the time and accept structures SBA rejects.
 A buyer who walks into a private credit fund gets private credit, even when the target would qualify for government-backed senior debt at two hundred basis points less.
 The product in the room is the product you leave with.
 That is how the lending industry is structured, and it is how most acquisitions end up overpaying, underleveraged, or closed a month too late.

 We built Financing as one service on top of three desks so the intake question isn't “what do you sell?” but “what does the deal need?”
 A single file gets read in parallel by SBA, Flex, and Capital Access underwriters.
-We commit to a primary program within 72 hours, run a backup where it helps, and tell you at intake when something in the deal (the seller's citizenship, a tight exclusivity window, the size of the ask) rules a program out.
+We commit to a primary program within 72 hours, run a backup where it helps, and tell you at intake when something in the deal (a tight exclusivity window, the size of the ask, a holdco structure) rules a program out.

 Three programs.